Language of instruction

 The regular courses and face-to-face hours are scheduled between 09.15 in the morning and 17.00 in the afternoon.
 During performance period’s different schedules apply as a certain amount of activity takes place in the evening.

 The student is supposed to display curiosity, self-initiative and investigative attitude.
 They are expected to accumulate knowledge and skills independently by studying material, writing reports, undertaking research while creating performances and revealing the outcome of their research.
 The student is expected to maintain a constant level of study throughout the year to minimize work peaks.
 The timeliness and deadlines set up by the school are there to provide optimal support on the behalf of the team and distribute available resources evenly to all students.
-Deadlines are not indicating the moment when student should (shortly prior to it) start engaging with the material (be it writing, reading, rehearsing, submitting the plans or reports, etc.).

 In current society the ‘last-minute mode’ is sometimes celebrated as the mode in which creatives operate the best.
 This attitude is not something SNDO is in support of.
 We rather encourage and expect of students to understand different components of the study programme as ongoing platforms for investigation, research and articulations of their artistic practice.
 Overseeing longer timeliness and processes and devising sustainable practice is a necessary competence to acquire throughout the study.

 In general, classes are composed of groups consisting of a maximum of 10 regular students.
 The student’s development can be supervised effectively if the groups are not too big and the teachers/guest artists and staff can devote considerable attention to each individual.
 In addition to regular students in the 1st and 2nd study year SNDO may accept a limited number of guest or exchange students.
 Usually this doesn’t exceed more than 1-2 guest students per semester.